ddooley/ddooley.github.io/_pages/docs/data-properties.md

 <img align="right" src="/assets/images/docs/data_lee_data_property_age.png">

 An ontology data property is a relation from an entity instance straight to some literal datatype (xsd:decimal, xsd:string, xsd:anyURI, etc.) that is a measure/estimate of what that data property is about.
-To right, the `has age` data property (which doesn't exist in OBI) tells us that Lee's age is 12.
+In other ontologies one might find the `has age` data property (which doesn't exist in OBI) used to express that Lee's age is 12, as shown to the right.

 <br clear="both">